sychan/kb_sdk_docs/source/tutorial/5_setup.rst

 The Specification File
 -------------------------------------------

-In the root directory of the module, there is a specification file is called ``{uid}ContigFilter.spec``.
+In the root directory of the module, there is a specification file is called ``{username}ContigFilter.spec``.
 This file uses a proprietary language called KIDL to specify which functions the module that will be accessible to other SDK services as well as the input and output types.
 The specification is used to generate client code in any KBase supported language, therefore, FileUtils and modules that contain functions that are primarily used by other modules will have a detailed KIDL spec.
 However, for modules that are focused on defining user-facing apps, a very basic specification is all we need.